rahmatnazali/rahmatnazali.github.io/_posts/2023-11-30-creating-my-first-game-for-game-off-2023.markdown

 This year's [Game Off 2023](https://itch.io/jam/game-off-2023){:target="_blank"} theme is 'SCALE'.

-Naturally, I'm not aiming to be the #1 developer, but rather to demonstrate to myself whether I could create & finish something that are playable, with optimization and immersion deliberately left behind.
+Naturally, I'm not aiming to be the #1 developer, but rather to demonstrate whether I could create & finish something that are playable, with optimization and immersion deliberately left behind.

-In around 16 days, I coded a simple unit simulation with a generic finite state machine.
+In around 16 days, I [coded](https://github.com/rahmatnazali/colonite){:target="_blank"} a simple unit simulation with a generic finite state machine.
 The unit can switch its state according to the surrounding situation, and we (the user) basically just watching them going against each other.

 To give some gamification, I added resource to spawn the unit, and declare a goal to get rid all the other team, and that's it.